Senior Courts Act 2016

 Illustration for Senior Courts Act 2016

 The Governor-General can appoint one or more acting Judges of the High Court on the advice of the Attorney-General.
-You are eligible for this appointment if you are under 75 years old and have retired or resigned as a High Court Judge, Associate Judge, or District Court Judge, or if you are currently an Associate Judge or District Court Judge.
-The Governor-General can make this appointment if a High Court Judge is ill or absent, or for any other temporary reason.
+You can be eligible for this appointment if you are under 75 years old and have retired or resigned from certain judge roles, or if you are currently an Associate Judge or a District Court Judge.
+The Governor-General can make this appointment because a High Court Judge is ill or absent, or for another temporary reason.
+You can only act as an acting Judge of the High Court to the extent that the Chief High Court Judge allows you to.
+The Chief High Court Judge can authorise you to act during specific periods or in specific places.
+The Attorney-General gives advice to the Governor-General on who to appoint, and the Chief High Court Judge decides how you can act in your role.
+You can find more information about this by looking at the relevant legislation and other related laws.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.